oat-sa/extension-tao-encryption/README.md

 This service it's using the symmetric algorithm in order to encrypt.

-The default key encryption of this it's based on user password.
+The key provider is a configurable option which can be changed in the config file:
-This is a configurable option which can be changed in the config files of taoEncryption extension.
+`taoEncryption/symmetricDeliveryExecutionProvider`